alan-turing-institute/data-safe-haven/docs/deploy_shm_instructions.md

 1. Ensure you are logged in with the new **internal** administrator account you have just created.
     - Click on your username at the top right corner of the screen, then `Sign in with a different user`.
-    - Log in with the password you set for ypurself when activating your admin account in the previous step
+    - Log in with the password you set for yourself when activating your admin account in the previous step
 2. Ensure your Azure Portal session is using the new Safe Haven Management (SHM) AAD directory.
 The name of the current directory is under your username in the top right corner of the Azure portal screen.
 To change directories click on your username at the top right corner of the screen, then `Switch directory`, then the name of the new SHM directory.
 2. Click the "hamburger" menu in the top left corner (three horizontal lines) and select `Azure Active Directory`
 3. Click `Users` in the left hand sidebar